spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md

 ---

-Create an infrastructure profile by adding infrastructure layers (OS, Kubernetes, Network, and Storage).
+Create an infrastructure profile by adding infrastructure layers composed of an Operating System (OS), Kubernetes, Network, and Storage.

 ## Prerequisites

 - Your Palette account role must have the `clusterProfile.create` permission to create a profile.
-Refer to the [Cluster Profile permissions](../../../user-management/palette-rbac/project-scope-roles-permissions.md) documentation for more information about roles and permissions.
+Refer to the [Cluster Profile permissions](../../../user-management/palette-rbac/project-scope-roles-permissions.md) reference for more information about roles and permissions.

-## Enablement
+## Build the Infrastructure Profile

 1. Log in to [Palette](https://console.spectrocloud.com/).